 Every single thing that exists on the earth today has a history.
 Like humans, motor vehicles also carry a vast amount of history behind them.
 A history that ignited four centuries ago.
 None of the automobile (as we know them today) was invented in one day, by just a couple of inventors.

 We’ve compiled a list that highlights a brief history of the evolution of cars from the very beginning.
 It is categorized into different sections, which in fact is the milestones in the development of what we know today as the modern car.

 Cugnot’s Fardier a vapeur

-It was around 1769-71, when Nicolas–Joseph Cugnot build a self-propelled mechanical vehicle known as Fardier a vapeur.
+It was around 1769-1771 when Nicolas–Joseph Cugnot build a self-propelled mechanical vehicle known as Fardier a vapeur.
 It was a steam-powered tricycle.
 Though is a first of its kind, it shared plenty of problems like maintaining steam pressure and water supply.

 Although Cugnot was widely credited for his work on the mechanical vehicle, the first-ever known steam engine was designed most probably by a Flemish member named Ferdinand Verbiest in 1672 in China.
 It was believed to be a toy model for the Chinese emperor.
 His work is still preserved in a museum in Paris.

 30 years later, after Cugnot, Richard Trevithick successfully built a road locomotive named “Puffing Devil”.
 Richard Trevithick was a British engineer born in Cornwall England.
 In 1801, he built the Puffing devil a full-sized steam road locomotive, which he later demonstrated it by carrying several passengers from Fore Street to Camborne Hill England.

 Internal combustion engine